 The SPRINT Initiative provides one of the most important aspects of humanitarian assistance that is often forgotten when disaster and conflicts strike: access to essential life-saving sexual and reproductive health services.
 We build capacity of humanitarian workers to deliver essential life-saving sexual and reproductive health services in crisis and post-crisis situations through the delivery of the Minimum Initial Service Package (MISP) for reproductive health in emergencies.

-Through funding from the Australian Government's Department of Foreign Affairs and Trade (DFAT) our SPRINT Initiative has brought sexual and reproductive health to the humanitarian agenda, increased capacity and responded to a number of humanitarian emergencies.
-Australia has funded the SPRINT initiative since 2007 and has supported reaching 1,138,175 people to date and continues to respond to ongoing emergencies.
+Through funding from the Australian Government's Department of Foreign Affairs and Trade (DFAT), our SPRINT Initiative has brought sexual and reproductive health to the humanitarian agenda, increased capacity and responded to a number of humanitarian emergencies.
+Australia has funded the SPRINT initiative since 2007.
+Since then, the SPRINT initiative has responded to 105 humanitarian crises and worked with partners in 99 countries.
+SPRINT has reached over 1,138,175 people, delivering 2,133,141 crucial SRH services, and continues to respond to ongoing emergencies.

-You can read more about the SPRINT Initiative and IPPF Humanitarian’s Programme here.
+You can read more about IPPF Humanitarian’s Programme here.

 Australia's location in the Indo-Pacific provides DFAT with a unique perspective on humanitarian action.
 Australia is committed to helping partner governments manage crisis response themselves.
 This is done through building the capacity of the national government and civil society to be able to respond to disaster.
 DFAT also works with experienced international partners to prepare for and respond to disasters, including other donors, United Nations agencies, the International Red Cross and Red Crescent Movement and non-government organisations.